mlochbaum/BQN/spec/system.md

 | `Permissions` | Query or set file permissions
 | `Owner`       | Query or set owner user ID and group ID number

-Times are Unix timestamps, that is, seconds since the Unix epoch, as used by [time](#time) system values.
+Times are Unix timestamps, that is, non-leap seconds since the Unix epoch, as used by [time](#time) system values.
 File permissions on Unix are a three-element list of numbers giving the permissions for the owner, group, and other users.
 The file type is one of the following characters for the POSIX file types, matching Unix `ls -l` with `'f'` instead of `'-'`.

 - `'f'`: File
 - `'d'`: Directory